funktionswerk/hapi-i18n/README.md

 http://localhost/my/localized/resource?lang=fr.
 ```

+If the language code does not match any of the configured language codes, the plugin returns 404 (NotFound).

 ## Define default locale

-If your requested locale is not found, the default locale is selected.
+If no locale is defined, the default locale is selected.
 By default, the default locale is the first element in the `locales` option.
 However, you can specify this with the `defaultLocale` parameter :

 ```js